dxdiag9908/openshift-ansible-cicd/README.md

-# Automated Deployment of a Simple Web Application
+Automated Deployment of a Simple Web Application

-This project demonstrates how to automate the deployment of a simple web application using **Ansible** and **Docker** on a RHEL 9 VM.
-It documents environment setup, deployment automation, verification steps, and lessons learned.
+This project demonstrates how to automate the deployment of a simple web application using Ansible and Docker, with optional Kubernetes integration.
+It is designed to run on a RHEL 9 VM and is fully version-controlled via GitHub.

----

-## Phase 1: Environment Setup
+Phase 1: Environment Setup

-Prepare your RHEL 9 VM with the necessary tools for automation and container management.
+Prepare the RHEL 9 VM for automation and containerized deployment.

-### Step 1: Install Ansible
+Step 1: Install Ansible

+Ansible is the automation tool used throughout this project.

 sudo dnf check-update
 sudo dnf install ansible -y
 ansible --version

+Step 2: Initial Container Runtime Setup (Podman)

+Originally, Podman was used, but compatibility issues with CRC prevented reliable cluster startup.

+sudo dnf install podman -y
+podman --version

+Step 3: OpenShift CLI (oc)

+Required to interact with OpenShift clusters.

+sudo dnf install openshift-clients -y oc version

+Step 4: CodeReady Containers (CRC)

+A minimal OpenShift cluster for local development.

+tar -xvf crc-*.tar.xz
+sudo mv crc /usr/local/bin
+crc start

+⚠️ Note: CRC + Podman on RHEL 9 had compatibility issues, prompting a pivot to Docker.

+Phase 2: Pivot to Docker

+Due to Podman/CRC issues, Docker is now used as the container runtime.

-Step 2: Install Docker
+Step 1: Install Docker
 sudo dnf install docker -y
 sudo systemctl enable docker
 sudo systemctl start docker
 docker --version

-Phase 2: Pivot to Docker Deployment
-Initially, Minikube with Docker driver was used to simulate Kubernetes.

-Due to connectivity issues, Minikube complexity, and RHEL 9 compatibility problems with CRC/Podman, we pivoted to Docker-only deployment for simplicity and reliability.

-Key Points:
-No Kubernetes cluster is required.

-Docker containers run directly on the VM.

-Simplifies automation with Ansible and reduces troubleshooting overhead.

-Phase 3: Ansible Automation (Docker)
-In this phase, we automated deployment of a simple Nginx web application using Ansible and the community.docker collection.

-Steps Implemented
-Install the community.docker Ansible collection:

-ansible-galaxy collection install community.docker Create an inventory.ini file pointing to localhost:
+Step 2: Run Nginx Container via Ansible

+We now deploy the web application directly in Docker, without Kubernetes.

+Inventory file (inventory.ini)

 [local]
 localhost ansible_connection=local
-Write the Ansible playbook deploy-app.yml:

----
+Ansible Playbook (deploy-app.yml)

 - name: Deploy simple web app using Docker
   hosts: localhost
   gather_facts: no